 The setting will support learners who are young carers to appropriate support.
-To find out what is available locally visit the Bristol City Council Website - https://www.bristol.gov.uk/social-care-health/support-for-young-carers
+To find out what is available locally visit the Bristol City Council Website

-The Carers Support Centre can undertake an assessment of need and provide bespoke support. https://www.carerssupportcentre.org.uk/young-carers/making-a-referral/
+The Carers Support Centre can undertake an assessment of need and provide bespoke support.
+For further information and to make a referral visit the Carers Support Centre website.

 Appendix F - COVID 19 Addendum Policy in the event of lockdown.
-Appendix F - COVID 19 Addendum Policy in the event of lockdown.